Skip to contents

 )

-We can fetch a subset of states by listing out the desired locations:
+Alternatively, we can fetch the full time series for a subset of states by listing out the desired locations in the geo_value argument and using * in the time_values argument:

 # Obtain the most up-to-date version of the smoothed covid-like illness (CLI)